emptybutton/Act/README.md

 32
 ```

-to create collection via call
+to create a collection via call
 ```python
 collection_from(1, 2, 3)
 ```